lfit/releng-global-jjb/docs/jjb/lf-ci-jobs.rst

 :Optional parameters:

     :branch: Git branch to fetch for the build. (default: master)
+    :build-concurrent: Whether or not to allow this job to run multiple jobs simultaneously. (default: true)
     :build-days-to-keep: Days to keep build logs in Jenkins. (default: 7)
     :build-timeout: Timeout in minutes before aborting build. (default: 10)
     :git-url: URL clone project from. (default: $GIT_URL/$PROJECT)